jrnold/r4ds-exercise-solutions/docs/vectors.md

 However, if the comparison generates a `NA`, then it will always keep that entry, but set it to `NA`.
 This is why the last two values of `x[x <= 0]` are `NA` rather than `c(NaN, NA)`.

+### Exercise 6 {.exercise}

-6. What happens when you subset with a positive integer that’s bigger than the length of the vector?
+> What happens when you subset with a positive integer that’s bigger than the length of the vector?
 What happens when you subset with a name that doesn’t exist?

 When you subset with positive integers that are larger than the length of the vector, `NA` values are returned for those integers larger than the length of the vector.